For the love of karaoke and a list to keep you up-to-date with karaoke bars & restaurants in Tucson

 You can keep it simple at Tough Luck Club with the $4 special, which is a can of Coors and shot of whiskey.

-If you’re feeling wild, you can roll the giant dice to determine which shot you’ll take.
+If you’re feeling wild, you can roll the giant dice to determine which cocktail you’ll receive.
 If you’re lucky, you’ll catch one of the bartenders singing while shaking or stirring your cocktail.

 Keep up with Tough Luck Club on Facebook.